mirai-vision/mirai-vision.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Congratulations to Prof. Manisha for getting the ANRF PMECRG Grant.
+Congratulations to Prof. Manisha on being awarded the ANRF PMECRG grant.